chicio/chicio.github.io/_posts/2018-09-09-ios-notification-content-extensions.md

  - type: "BlogPosting"
 ---

-*In this post I will talk about iOS notification customization with Notification Content Extension*
+*In this post I will talk about iOS notification customization with Notification Content App Extension*

 ---

-During a workshop I recently attended I had the opportunity to discover anew interesting extension type: Notification Content App Extension.
-This extension has been added by Apple in iOS 10 let you customize the UI of your notification.
-In this way you can send more engaging notification to your users :grin:.
+During a workshop I recently attended I had the opportunity to explore a new interesting app extension type available in the iOS SDK: Notification Content App Extension.
+This extension has been added by Apple in iOS 10.
+By using this extension it is possible to customize the UI of your push and local notification.
+In this way you can show more engaging notification to your users :grin:.
-Let's see in an example how you can create a notification with custom UI using this extension.
+Let's see an example where we create a notification with custom UI using this extension type.
 To do that I will use some assets taken from the [nasa photo journal](https://photojournal.jpl.nasa.gov/ "nasa photo journal").
-You can find the complete example contained in this post [in this github repository](https://github.com/chicio/Notification-Content-Extension-Example "notification content extension example").
+You can find the complete example [in this github repository](https://github.com/chicio/Notification-Content-Extension-Example "notification content extension example").
-Let's start from the beginning: add a Notification Content extension to your app.
+Let's start from the beginning: add a Notification Content Extension to your app.
 To do that just select the + button in the target section that appears after selecting the xcodeproj file.

 ![add target](/assets/images/posts/notification-content-extension-add-target.jpg "add target")

-In this extension we can find a `NotificationViewController` that adheres to the `UNNotificationContentExtension`.
+The extension that is created contains a `NotificationViewController` that adheres to the `UNNotificationContentExtension`.
 The documentation for this protocol says:

 > An object that presents a custom interface for a delivered local or remote notification.